 The energy sector in Iceland is unique in many ways.
-In 2006 the per capita energy use was more than 560 GJ, which is high compared to other industrial countries.
+In 2007 the per capita energy use was more than 650 GJ, which is high compared to other industrial countries.
 However, the proportion of domestic renewable energy in the total energy budget is nearly 80%, which is a much higher share than in most other countries.
 The cool climate and sparse population calls for high energy use for space heating and transport.
-Also the largest portion of the electricity is used in metal production.
-Iceland relies heavily on its geothermal energy sources for space heating (over 90%) and electricity production (27%) and on hydropower for electricity production (73%).
+The largest portion of the electricity generated (77%) is used in metal production.
+Iceland relies heavily on its geothermal energy sources for space heating (92%) and electricity production (30%) and on hydropower for electricity production (70%).
 Thus, emissions in this sector originate predominantly from mobile sources: road transport, fishing and equipment in the construction sector.

 Emissions from fuel combustion are estimated at the sectoral level.
 They are calculated by multiplying energy use by source and sector with pollutant specific emission factors.
 Activity data is provided by the National Energy Authority (NEA), which collects data from the oil companies on fuel sales by sector.
-Since not all oil companies provided sales statistics for the years 2003 to 2005, fuel use by sector was estimated by the NEA.
-In 2007 a new law, Act no. 48/2007, entered into force enabling the NEA to obtain sales statistics from oil companies.
-In the beginning of 2008 NEA collected data, including historical data for the years 2003 to 2005 from the oil companies.
-Emissions from waste incineration with energy recovery are reported under 'energy industries' but a description of the method is under the waste section.
+Emissions from waste incineration with energy recovery are reported under 'energy industries' and 'commercial' but a description of the method is under the waste section.